Risk Factors Dashboard

 An increase in interest rates would increase interest costs on variable-rate debt and could adversely impact the ability to refinance existing debt.

-As of February 29, 2024, we have $1.0 billion of gross debt outstanding that bears interest at variable rates that reset periodically and are generally based on the Secured Overnight Financing Rate ("SOFR") or Base Rate, as defined in the Credit Agreement.
+As of February 28, 2025, we have $900.3 million of gross debt outstanding that bears interest at variable rates that reset periodically and are generally based on the Secured Overnight Financing Rate ("SOFR") or Base Rate, as defined in the Credit Agreement.
+We utilize interest rate swaps to mitigate the interest rate risk, and we have hedged approximately one-half of our gross debt outstanding with an interest rate swap that expires on September 30, 2025.
+Approximately one-half of our gross debt outstanding is unhedged.
 We utilize interest rate swaps to mitigate the interest rate risk, and we have hedged approximately one-half of our gross debt outstanding.
-However, approximately one-half of our gross debt outstanding is unhedged.
 If interest rates increase, so will our interest costs, which could adversely affect cash flow and the ability to pay principal and interest on our debt and the ability to make distributions to shareholders.
 In addition, rising interest rates could limit our ability to refinance existing debt when it matures.
 An increase in interest rates could also affect our ability to make new investments on favorable terms or at all.

 We may increase our debt or raise additional capital in the future, which could affect our financial condition, may decrease our profitability or could dilute our shareholders.

 We may increase our debt or raise additional equity capital in the future, subject to restrictions in our debt agreements, whether in a private offering or pursuant to our effective shelf registration statement on Form S-3, which we filed on January 10, 2024.
 If our cash flow from operations is less than we anticipate, or if our cash requirements are more than we expect, we may require more financing.
 However, debt or equity financing may not be available on terms acceptable to us, if at all.
 If we incur additional debt or raise equity through the issuance of additional shares of common stock or other equity-linked securities, the terms of the debt or any shares of common stock or other equity-linked securities issued may give the holders rights, preferences and privileges senior to those of holders of our common stock, particularly in the event of liquidation.
 The terms of any new debt may also impose additional and more stringent restrictions on our operations than we currently have.
-The terms of the debt may also impose additional and more stringent restrictions on our operations than we currently have.
 If we raise funds through the issuance of additional equity, our current shareholders’ ownership in the Company would be diluted.
-If we raise funds through the issuance of additional equity, our shareholders’ ownership in us would be diluted.
 If we are unable to raise additional capital when needed, it could affect our financial flexibility, which could negatively affect our shareholders.
-If we are unable to raise additional capital when needed, it could affect our financial health, which could negatively affect our shareholders.

 General Risks Factors